kerim/syllabi/linguistic-anthropology.markdown

 ## 閱讀書目 Readings

-- Ahearn, L M. *Living Language: An Introduction to Linguistic Anthropology*.
-Vol. 7.
-N.p.: Wiley-Blackwell, 2011.
+- Ahearn, L M. 《活出語言來：語言人類學導論》. *Living Language: An Introduction to Linguistic Anthropology*. 台北市: 群學.
+2020.
 - Akinnaso, F Niyi.
 "Literacy and Individual Consciousness." *Literate systems and individual lives: Perspectives on literacy and schooling* (1991): 73-94.
 - Bailey, Benjamin.
 "Communicative Behavior and Conflict Between African-American Customers and Korean Immigrant Retailers in Los Angeles." *Discourse & Society* 11.1 (2000): 86-108.
 - Basso, Keith H. "To Give Up on Words": Silence in Western Apache Culture." *Southwestern Journal of Anthropology* (1970): 213-230.